-The structure of the seminar promotes critical thinking, cooperation, as well as a team approach to the care of multi-injured patients.
-Based on adult education principles, education is interactive and it is delivered by certified instructors.
-Practical training is carried out either on manikins (hands on) or on simulated patients and it involves response to virtual incidents.
+The seminar structure promotes critical thinking, collaboration, and a team approach to multitrauma care.
+Based on the principles of adult education, the training is interactive and delivered by certified trainers.
+The practical training is carried out either on models (hands on) or on simulated patients and includes dealing with virtual cases.

 Requirements - Necessary supporting documents